 - There is a lack of affordable housing in the county.
-This will be exacerbated by the National Development Framework which could limit the development of new homes in Monmouthshire, reducing our ability to tackle homelessness.
+This will be exacerbated by the maximum growth level proposed by the Welsh Government Planning Division which could limit the development of new homes in Monmouthshire, reducing our ability to tackle homelessness and the demographic imbalance.
 In the short term this is compounded by the level of phosphates in rivers which has resulted in a block on new developments. - There are significant income inequalities within communities, with wealth sitting alongside relative poverty on a scale not seen in other parts of Wales.
 Research suggests that gaps between rich and poor within a community have negative repercussions for a whole range of things, from educational attainment to physical health. - Monmouthshire enjoys high levels of social capital.
 Large numbers of people volunteer which helps build connections and is a major contributor to well-being.
 There is an opportunity to capitalise on the energy we have seen in communities during the pandemic but also a risk that as the pension age changes and people retire later, the number of active volunteers could decline. - We have an ageing population; while this has many advantages, it will create additional pressure on health and social care.
 With high property prices and limits on development it will be difficult to attract the workforce needed to meet the needs of residents. - Limited public transport affects social opportunities for some people who may become isolated in rural communities, exacerbating loneliness and mental health.